KeshavB10/Pulse-Width-Modulator/README.md

-# 🧭 RTL-to-GDSII Flow for PWM Generator – Cadence Innovus
+# 🧭 RTL-to-GDSII Flow for a PWM Generator – Cadence Innovus

 This repository documents the complete **ASIC physical design flow** for a **Pulse Width Modulation (PWM)** generator module using **Cadence Innovus**, targeting a standard digital ASIC flow from **RTL to GDSII**.